Soft music plays.

 Man [off-screen]: Cameras ready?
 In four, three, two…

 A woman in a newsroom walks past the cameras to the main news desk.
 Someone checks the sound equipment as the woman is fitted with a body mic on her blazer.
 The ceiling lights in the lobby of a Schwab building turn on.
 In the newsroom, an employee signals the woman that they’re about to roll the cameras.
 The sound equipment is adjusted one last time as an “ON AIR” sign lights up.
 People wearing headsets behind the scenes check that the equipment is running smoothly for the woman about to be recorded: Liz Ann Sonders.

 Liz Ann [onscreen]: Investing should never, ever be about a moment in time.
 Investing should always be a process over time.

-Aerial view of a large misty park at sunrise.
+Fog rolls over an urban park at sunrise.
 A man unlocks a revolving door, and the lights in a Charles Schwab branch office come on.
-A suburban house stands in the sunlight, and inside a man is tying his tie in the bathroom.
+A suburban house stands in the sunlight, and inside a man is tying his tie.
+He speaks with his wife.